-Deferred tax is measured using the tax rates and the tax laws enacted or substantively enacted as at the reporting date.
+Deferred tax is measured using the tax rates and the tax laws enacted or substantively enacted as at the reporting date in the years in which temporary difference are expected to be received or settled.

 Deferred tax assets and liabilities are offset if such items relate to taxes on income levied by the same governing tax laws and the group has a legally enforceable right for such set off.